Devanahalli: History

 The recent history of Devanahalli dates back to 15th-century, when a family of refugees fleeing from Conjeevaram (today Kanchipuram) camped near the foot of Ramaswami Hills, east of Nandi Hills.
 Their leader Rana Baire Gowda was apparently directed in a dream to set up a settlement in this region.
 His Morasu Wokkalu family and he subsequently settled in a small village, Ahuti, which was later known as Avati.
 His son Malla Baire Gowda founded Devanahalli, Chikkaballapur and Doddaballapura.
 Kempe Gowda I, the founder of Bangalore, also belonged to the Morasu Wokkalu family.
 During the time of Vijayanagara rule, Malla Baire constructed the initial mud fort in 1501 with the consent of Devaraya, the headman of the village Devanadoddi that stood prior to their arrival, and named it Devanhalli or Devandhalli.
 A series of rulers from the same family ruled Devanahalli, the longest being Dodda Baire Gauda, for 54 years.

 In 1747, the fort passed onto the hands of Kingdom of Mysore under the command of Nanja Raja.
 Taken over soon after by Hyder Ali, it was here that his son Tipu Sultan was born.
 Ali rebuilt the fort, using stone in the form of an oval, flanked with circular bastions and two cavaliers on the eastern face.
 It was incomplete when it fell during the siege by Lord Cornwallis as part of the Third Anglo-Mysore War in 1791.

 21st century

 Manufacturing and industrial complex

 In 2023, Foxconn bought 300 acres of land in Devanahalli and has invested ₹21911 crore for creating a manufacturing facility.
 Boeing has bought 43 acres of land in Devanahalli and has invested ₹1600 crore and is largest site for Boeing outside the United States.

 Amazon (India)'s corporate headquarters has been relocated to Devanahalli and is expected to commence in April 2025 and conclude by April 2026.
+Walmart Inc. has leased 1.01 lakh sq ft for ts Global capability center in Devanahalli and will commence in March 2026.